GuanxuWANG/guanxuwang.github.io/_pages/about.md

   - /about.html
 ---

-Gleason Guanxu WANG is a senior high school math teacher in Jilin Xueyi Teaching and Research Information Consulting Co., Ltd..
+Guanxu (Gleason) WANG is currently pursuing a [Master of Science degree in Statistics](https://www.gla.ac.uk/postgraduate/taught/statistics/) at the [School of Mathematics & Statistics](https://www.gla.ac.uk/schools/mathematicsstatistics/), [University of Glasgow](https://www.gla.ac.uk/).

-Prior to this, he graduated from [School of Mathematical Sciences](https://math.szu.edu.cn/), [Shenzhen University](https://www.szu.edu.cn/).
-During his undergraduate course, he majored in Mathematics and Applied Mathematics and Finance with a Bachelor of Science degree and a Bachelor of Economics degree respectively.
-At the same time, he obtained the micro-professional certificate of actuarial science from Shenzhen University.
+Prior to this, he graduated from the [School of Mathematical Sciences](https://math.szu.edu.cn/) at [Shenzhen University](https://www.szu.edu.cn/).
+During his undergraduate course, he majored in Mathematics and Applied Mathematics and Finance, obtaining a Bachelor of Science degree and a Bachelor of Economics degree, respectively.
+Concurrently, he obtained the micro-professional certificate of actuarial science from Shenzhen University.

 He conducts research in **actuarial science**, **financial mathematics** and **fintech**, including: